rogue07/Raspberry-Pi-Access-Control-System/README.md

 Pi powered Access Control

+1. Make sure the OS has a user named: accessc

-1. Run the installer:
+2. Run the installer:
      ./installer.sh

-2. Restore the codedb.sql:
+3. Restore the codedb.sql: